 If I had not SCUBA dived, climbed Mt.
-Kinabalu, gone trekking in Bukit Lawang or Mt.
-Rinjani, I would have shaved over $3000 off of my trip easily.
+Kinabalu, or gone trekking in Bukit Lawang or Mt.
+Rinjani, I would have shaved over $3000 off of my trip, easily.
 I also never spent more than a week in any one place.
 Had I moved more slowly, I could have saved a lot more.

 - All hope is not lost if you have a smaller budget to work with.
-To keep costs low, use services like couchsurfing for free accommodation.
+To keep costs low, use services like Couchsurfing for free accommodation.
 Not into it?
 Stay in dorms.
 They are a great way to meet people and save some cash.
-House sitting is also a possibility though less so in Southeast Asia
+House sitting is also a possibility though less so in Southeast Asia.

 - Eat local foods and abstain from alcohol.
 The biggest budget eater is partying, by far.
 If you never buy drinks, you’ll literally save thousands.
 Really, thousands!

 - Use a debit card that doesn’t charge fees and refunds the ATM fees assessed by other banks.
-The only one I’m aware of is Charles Schwab
+The only one I’m aware of is Charles Schwab.